amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 On the Basic Settings page, select the event that represents an active action in your product.
 By default, Amplitude sets `[Amplitude] Any Active Event` as the event.

 Next, select the retention intervals that are most meaningful to you.
 Set both Daily and Weekly intervals.
-Use Amplitude's [usage interval analysis](/docs/analytics/charts/retention-analysis/retention-analysis-usage-interval) to determine how long users go between triggering your critical event.
+Use Amplitude's [usage interval analysis](/docs/analytics/charts/retention-analysis/retention-analysis-usage-interval) to learn how long users go between triggering your critical event.

 Configure breakdown properties for the Product Overview, Onboarding, and Retention views.
 Select up to three.